DFiantHDL/DFHDL/docs/index.md

 <u>You are ***not*** required to be an FPGA/ASIC expert</u>, yet you are expected to understand fundamental hardware description concepts found in languages such as Verilog and VHDL.

 <u>You ***are*** required to keep an open mind</u>.
 Some of these concepts may seem strange at first, but they were set after careful thought and planning.
 However, we are not infallible so feel free to [file an issue](https://github.com/DFiantHDL/DFiant/issues){target="_blank"} with questions and/or suggestions of different approaches we can take.

-## First release and more info coming soon...